 I've done it!
 It is different from the sense of accomplishment of "I did it!

 It's hard to describe, but I didn't want to think about anything else.
-I was tired and wanted to rest.

 What we saw through the experience of the business card acquisition campaign